Central Connecticut Blue Devils baseball

 The Central Connecticut Blue Devils baseball team is a varsity intercollegiate athletic team of Central Connecticut State University in New Britain, Connecticut, United States.
 The team is a member of the Northeast Conference, which is part of the National Collegiate Athletic Association's Division I. Central Connecticut State's first baseball team was fielded in 1935.
-During their time in NCAA Division II, they went to the national baseball tournament twice.
+During its time in NCAA Division II, the team went to the national baseball tournament twice.
 The team plays its home games at CCSU Baseball Field in New Britain, which opened in 2010 and seats 1,000.
-The Blue Devils are coached by Charlie Hickey.
+The Blue Devils are coached by Pat Hall.

 The Blue Devils have claimed nine Northeast Conference baseball tournament championships and appeared in the NCAA Division I Baseball Championship nine times.
 The 2010 team set several offensive school records en route to a recent Regional appearance in the Norwich Regional.
 The 2025 team was the most recent to reach the NCAA tournament.